john-farina/sleepScapes/README.md

 <!-- USAGE EXAMPLES -->

 ## Structure
-Here is the file structure for this project,
+Here are the main folders i used for this project.

 - <a href="">`app/controllers/`</a>
 - <a href="">`app/javascript/files/`</a>
 - <a href="">`app/views/home_pages/`</a>